SaadKhan231/Excel-Projects/README.md

 - Enhance the dashboard with drill-down capabilities to explore data more deeply by individual products or customer segments.
 - Integrate new data sources for more comprehensive insights (e.g., marketing campaigns, supply chain data).

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

----

-This README provides a high-level overview of the coffee sales dashboard project.
-Let me know if you need any changes or additional details!